Xiatsuma/SamFWDumper/README.md

 | `cameradata` | Camera tuning data |
 | `build.prop` | Device properties and fingerprint |

-## Terms of Use
+## ⚖️ License & Terms

-This tool is for personal, non-commercial use only.
-You must credit **Xiatsuma** in any copies or modifications.
-Commercial use, resale, or distribution in proprietary products requires explicit written permission.
+This project is licensed under the **PolyForm Noncommercial License 1.0.0**.

+✅ **You may:**
+- Use this tool for personal, non-commercial purposes.
+- Modify the code for your own use.
+- Share the original or modified version — **provided** you keep this license intact.

+❌ **You may not:**
+- Use this tool (or any derivative) for commercial purposes.
+- Remove or alter copyright notices, license terms, or attribution to **Xiatsuma**.
+- Distribute as part of a proprietary/closed-source product.

+📩 For commercial licensing inquiries, contact the repository owner via GitHub.

 ## Built With